MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 > [!NOTE]
 > Please check that all the Jackson packages have the same version.

-See [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) for the list of packages used by Azure SDK and supported versions.
+Ror the list of packages used by Azure SDK and supported versions see [Support for multiple Jackson versions](#support-for-multiple-jackson-versions).

 ## Mitigate version mismatch issues